ChrisWhealy/wasm_sha256/README.md

 warning: active memory segments have overlap, which prevents some optimizations.
 ```

-The output of script will help you locate the offsets of overlapping `data` sections.
+The output of this script will help you locate which `data` sections overlap.

 ## Development and Production Versions